tbates/tbates.github.io/_posts/1995-10-03-detailed-Labels.markdown

 OpenMx has a built-in function for getting parameters from a model

-Let's have a look at the `A` matrix, which contains our asymmetric paths
+Let’s have a look at the `A` matrix, which contains our asymmetric paths

 ```r
 m1$matrices$A$labels # nb: By default, paths have no labels